Leadership through Community Engagement Learning Community

 - and much more

-Below are more specific benefits of being part of the LCE VLC:
+Below are more specific benefits of being part of the LCE LC:

 - Learn more about yourself and develop your leadership potential through service to others.